 Vegetable Dalia Khichdi (Broken Wheat Moong Dal Khichdi, Fada ni Khichdi) is a healthy Indian comfort food made using yellow lentils and broken wheat.
 Here is how to make it (vegetarian).

-If you are looking for more comforting khichdi recipes like this, then do give these also a try – Khichdi, Bajre Ki Khichdi, Vegetable Oats Khichdi, Jau Moong Dal Khichdi, and Sabudana Khichdi.
+If you are looking for more comforting khichdi recipes like this, give these also a try – Khichdi, Bajre Ki Khichdi, Vegetable Oats Khichdi, Jau Moong Dal Khichdi, and Sabudana Khichdi.

 Jump to:

-Daliya=Broken wheat and Khichdi=Savory porridge.
-Daliya Khichdi also known as broken wheat khichdi, dalia khichdi, or fada ni khichdi, is healthy Indian comfort food made using yellow petite lentils (dhuli moong dal) and broken wheat (daliya) and it comes together in under 20 minutes using simple ingredients.
+Dalia=Broken wheat and Khichdi=Savory porridge.
+Dalia Khichdi, also known as broken wheat khichdi, daliya khichdi, or fada ni khichdi, is healthy Indian comfort food made using petite yellow lentils (dhuli moong dal) and broken wheat (dalia), and it comes together in under 40 minutes using simple ingredients.

-Khichdi for me is the best one-pot meal that I can make whenever I want a comforting and satisfying meal.
+Khichdi, for me, is the best one-pot meal I can make whenever I want a comforting and satisfying meal.
 Serve it piping hot with a dollop of ghee, papad, and a pickle on the side.

-Traditionally, khichdi is made with lentils and rice, but here we are making a healthier version of the same by replacing rice with broken wheat which has more fibers and fewer calories as compared to rice.
+Traditionally, khichdi is made with lentils and rice, but here we are making a healthier version of the same by replacing rice with broken wheat with more fibers and fewer calories than rice.

-Daliya khichdi is great to eat during pregnancy or if you have an upset stomach.
+Daliya khichdi is excellent to eat during pregnancy or if you have an upset stomach.
 It is also recommended if you are following a weight loss plan.

 This vegetable dalia khichdi recipe can be easily doubled or tripled.
 I made it in a 6-quart instant pot and a 3-liter pressure cooker.
 But if you are scaling the recipe, use an 8-quart instant pot and a 5-liter pressure cooker.